Importing and exporting plants and plant products

 In general, all plants and some categories of plant produce that are permitted to enter Northern Ireland from third countries must be accompanied by a phytosanitary certificate.

-Any plants that are imported directly into Northern Ireland from outside of the EU may only enter via:
+Any plants that are imported directly into Northern Ireland from outside of the EU may only enter via Belfast Port, Larne Port or Warrenpoint Port and must comply with all relevant Plant Health legislation.

+At importation, DAERA Plant Health Inspectors carry out documentary and identity checks on plants and controlled plant products from non EU countries.
 There is a charge for these inspections.
-Documentary checks are always charged, while additional identity checks and plant health inspections are completed at set frequencies and may be charged at reduced inspection fees depending on the category of plant material and the country of origin.
+Documentary checks are always charged, while additional identity checks and plant health inspections are completed at set frequencies according to Commission Regulation (EU) 2022/2389 and may be charged at reduced inspection fees depending on the category of plant material and the country of origin.

-Imports of plants and controlled plant products must be notified to DAERA no less than one working day in advance of arrival (four working hours if arriving by air).
+Imports of plants and controlled plant products must be notified to DAERA no less than one working day in advance of arrival (four working hrs if arriving by air).
+Different rules apply for importing potatoes or wood and bark products.
+Notification must be given by completing a CHED-PP part 1 on TRACES.NT.

 A Certificate of Conformity is required for certain fruit and vegetable produce which is subject to a 'Specific Marketing Standard' (SMS) before it is released from the port.